-The Master of Engineering Management (Project Management) will suit engineers, who have a specific interest in developing advanced project management skills in managerial roles.
+The Project Management stream will suit engineers, who have a specific interest in developing advanced project management skills in managerial roles.
 You will understand the theory and practice of project management, including project procurement, team leadership, risk management, communication, financial management and human resources.

 Engineering managers lead engineering projects and personnel, in a range of technical fields such as product development, manufacturing, construction, design engineering, industrial engineering, software engineering and telecommunications.
 Your career opportunities will be varied and the skills you develop will be in high demand.
 Our graduates work in management or consultancy roles in areas such as general management, project management, human resources, finance, quality assurance, education, contract arbitration and policy development within technically-focused organisations.